 Hobart and William Smith welcome applications for the MSM program from students already affiliated with HWS as well as from those who are completing and who have already earned an undergraduate degree from an accredited college or university.

-Hobart and William Smith students and graduates, and students and graduates from our partner school Wells College, who are interested in pursuing the Master of Science in Management program should contact Prof. Tom Drennen to discuss the program and how it may align with your goals.
+- Hobart and William Smith students and graduates, and students and graduates from our partner school Wells College, who are interested in pursuing the Master of Science in Management program should contact Prof. Tom Drennen or Program Career Coordinator Sam Halfman to discuss the program and how it may align with your goals.

-- HWS and Wells juniors, seniors and graduates should consider the 4+1 option, with matriculation in the fall semester.
+- HWS and Wells seniors and graduates should consider the 4+1 option; the application opens November 1st, with matriculation in the fall semester.

-- HWS and Wells first-years and sophomores can consider the traditional 4+1 option in which students complete their bachelor’s degree and then move on to the MSM.
-You may also opt for the accelerated 3+1 option which allows motivated students to complete both their bachelor’s and master’s degrees in four years.
-Students interested in this option should apply during their sophomore year to ensure proper advising to complete both degrees in four years.
+- HWS and Wells first-years and sophomores considering the traditional 4+1 option should meet with a program representative and fill out the application in their senior year OR if considering the accelerated 3+1 option they should contact a program representative above and apply during their sophomore year to the 3+1 program to ensure proper advising to complete both degrees in four years.

-Interested students from non-partner schools are welcome to apply for the one-year program and will be expected to complete a formal application, including submitting either GRE or GMAT scores, and 2-3 letters of recommendation.
+Interested students and graduates from non-partner schools are welcome to apply for the one-year program and will be expected to complete the formal application and are encouraged to submit either GRE or GMAT scores and 2-3 letters of recommendation (in addition to the academic reference list).
 International students from non-English-speaking programs will be required to submit TOEFL scores.

 Any student without an introductory economics course will be required to take a summer course prior to the start of the MSM.